 While the data showing thousands of serious injuries is troubling, OSHA suggests things are actually worse than they appear.
 As many as 50 percent of serious injuries are likely not being reported despite new mandates.
 This means employees may be in even greater danger of getting hurt than official statistics show.
 Workers and employers need to know the risks and take precautions to prevent on-the-job injury.

-If you have questions about your workplace accident, contact the Law Office of Robert A. McLaughlin in San Diego for a free case review.
+If you have questions about your workplace accident, contact the McLaughlin & Sanchez in San Diego for a free case review.
 To make a successful workers' compensation claim, you will need superb representation.
 Call 866-324-9558 or contact us online to find out how we can help.